 Water tubing in Antique

-Cagayan de Oro, Mindanao’s adventure paradise, also prides in an adventure-filled activity called whitewater rafting.
+Cagayan de Oro, Mindanao’s adventure paradise, also prides in an adventure-filled activity called Cagayan de Oro whitewater rafting tour.
+For a hassle-free experience, you can book a Cagayan de Oro whitewater rafting package.
 Other must-see Cagayan de Oro tourist spots are Dahilayan Adventure Park and Malasag Eco-Tourism Village.
 Tibiao, Antique in the Visayas is also famous for Water Tubing, an extreme water activity done on a donut-shaped innertube instead of a raft.